DomainDrivenArchitecture/ddaArchitecture/en/20_linked_data/40_architecture/principlesAndConventions/uri.md

 * **Taxonomy** – (e.g. controlled vocabularies, taxonomies)
 * **User** - users are presinced resources.
 Users can be used as entities for authorization.

 URIs are laid out as following.
-The curly bracket indicates placeholders.
+The curly bracket indicates a placeholder.
 * http://{server_name}/ontology/{ontology_name}/{version}#
 * http://{server_name}/resource/{ontology_name}/{resource_type}/{resource_identifier}#this
 * http://{server_name}/taxonomy/{taxonomy_name}/{resource_name}#this
 * http://{server_name}/user/{account_identifier}#this

-URIs should be international usable.
+URIs should be usable international.
 Therefore URIs language should be English by convention.
 The following chapters provide a more detailed explanation.

 ## Ontologies
 Ontologies have their own namespace build by the following schema: